adisciple50/TvNewsroom/README.md

 ## Setup

-install the above dependacies using an admin command promp / terminal
+install the above dependacies using an admin command prompt / terminal

 run this  sql on the database linked to the project - easy using pgadmin3